Symphony No. 91 (Haydn)

 The Symphony No. 91 in E♭ major, Hoboken I/91, was written by Joseph Haydn.
 It was completed in 1788 as part of a three-symphony commission from Count d'Ogny for the Concert de la Loge Olympique, a successor to Haydn's series of "Paris symphonies".
 It is occasionally referred to as The Letter T referring to an older method of cataloguing Haydn's symphonic output.
 This triptych also includes Haydn's own Symphony No. 90 and Symphony No. 92.

 The autograph manuscript bears a dedication to d'Ogny, but Haydn also gave Prince Krafft Ernst von Oettingen-Wallerstein a copy as if it were an original.

 Movements

-The work is in standard four movement form and scored for flute, two oboes, two bassoons, two horns, continuo (harpsichord) and strings.
+The symphony is scored for flute, two oboes, two bassoons, two horns, continuo (harpsichord) and strings.
 It is the last symphony that Haydn composed that is not scored for trumpets and timpani.